Skip to main content

 At an even deeper level, estrogen is a master regulator of mitochondrial biogenesis and function.
 Mitochondria are the powerhouses of the cell, responsible for generating ATP through oxidative phosphorylation.
 Estrogen, through its receptors, promotes the expression of key genes involved in creating new mitochondria and maintaining the efficiency of the electron transport chain.

-When estrogen declines, becomes impaired in tissues like skeletal muscle and even neurons.
+When estrogen declines, mitochondrial function becomes impaired in tissues like skeletal muscle and even neurons.
 This leads to reduced energy production, increased production of reactive oxygen species (ROS), and a state of oxidative stress.
 In skeletal muscle, this mitochondrial dysfunction contributes directly to insulin resistance, as the muscle cells have a diminished capacity to take up and oxidize glucose.
 This is a core mechanism linking menopause to an increased risk of type 2 diabetes.

 The decline in estrogen initiates a molecular cascade that impairs mitochondrial function and promotes a pro-inflammatory state in visceral adipose tissue.